pearcej/complex/ThinkComplexity/_sources/Small World Graphs/Breadth-First Search.rst

 - I replaced the list called ``stack``with a deque called ``queue``.
 - I replaced ``pop`` with ``popleft``, which removes and returns the leftmost element of the queue.

-This version is back to being O(n + m).
+This version is back to being :math:`O(n + m)`.
 Now we’re ready to find shortest paths.